 Handy Steam Locomotive

-#9 is currently in need of a new boiler and firebox!
+#9 is currently undergoing Restoration!
 Due to her condition we haven’t been able to operate her since 2019.

-We plan on keeping everyone updated on this journey but the restoration time line can only go as quickly as the donations/funds will allow.
-For example, we can have her ready within a year or 5 years.
+The restoration timeline can only go as quickly as the funds will allow.
+For example, we can have her ready within 1 year or 5+ years.

 Handy Dandy Railroad INC.